sada-kubsad/NetworkDesign/Readme.md

 * In a hub and spoke design, ER GW learnt routes will leak to the end customers via the ARS acting as a route reflector between ER Gateway and VPN Gateway.
 * NATing:
   + PAN FW will need to SNAT the end customer's traffic to AVS
-  + Tunnels will terminate on the VPN GW in the Hub Vnet with destination as PAN.
+  + Tunnels will terminate on the VPN GW in the Hub VNet with destination as PAN.
 When end customers want to communicate with the app hosted on AVS, the PAN will DNAT the traffic and SNAT it.
-* Once AVS is connected to the ER GW in the Hub, T0 in AVS will be responsible for advertising whatever it knows in AVS via the ER GW (in the hub Vnet) to
+* Once AVS is connected to the ER GW in the Hub, T0 in AVS will be responsible for advertising whatever it knows in AVS via the ER GW (in the hub VNet) to
   + VNets in Azure
   + On-prem locations
   + Learning:
-    - AVS is learning Vnets connected to the Hub
+    - AVS is learning VNets connected to the Hub
     - VNets are learning AVS routes
 * We want everything to go through the Palo for outbound (internet or elsewhere)
 * ARS is needed to reflect/exchange the routes between the ER GW and VPN GW because by default VPN GW is not learning the routes from ER GW (and everything connected to the ER GW like AVS).